tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 ## Photo Blog

+**Begin of Europe Trip**

+Arrive at Schiphol Amsterdam airport

+·    Buy a metro pass
+We bought a 3 days metro pass as the last 2 days of stay at Amsterdam, we hired a car to visit Giethoorn (in northern Netherlands) and also Bruges (in Belgium).
+Check if Zaanse Schaans is covered.

+·    Buy train tickets / hire a cab to the main city Train tickets cost 5.40€ and it takes around 20 minutes to reach the downtown area.
+Taxi costs 39€ & takes roughly the same time.
+You can decide depending on your luggage requirements

 **Netherlands::Amsterdam**

+Day 1: Amsterdam Central

+Amsterdam is the Netherlands’ capital, known for its artistic heritage, elaborate canal system and narrow houses with gabled fronts.
+Cycling is key to the city’s character, and there are numerous bike paths & one can see all varieties of cyclists.
+If you love cycling, getting a cycle on rent is possible.
+It's Museum District houses the Van Gogh Museum & the famous Rijksmuseum.

 | <img src="../assets/img/Europe 2017/1-Neth-1-Amst-1.JPG" alt="1-Neth-1-Amst-1" /> | <img src="../assets/img/Europe 2017/1-Neth-1-Amst-2.JPG" alt="1-Neth-1-Amst-2" /> |
 | :----------------------------------------------------------- | ------------------------------------------------------------ |